Searching the Documentation

 The advanced search page provides the following search options:

-Enter search terms here.
+Search words — Enter search terms in this field, referred to below as the content field.
 Previous search terms with the same spelling will appear in a drop-down list as you type, so you also may select one from the list if you would like to search for it again.

-button Click to empty the content field and return to default search rules.
-Selecting this button will also display the Recent searches
+The Reset button — Click to clear the content field and return to default search rules.

-In addition to the above elements, there are two optional menus with which you can restrict your search further.
-They include:
+In addition to the above elements, there is an menu with which you can restrict your search further: